UAW threatens to strike Ford truck plant in Kentucky if local issues aren't resolved

 DETROIT — The United Auto Workers is threatening a labor strike at Ford Motor's largest U.S. plant if local union demands aren't resolved by next week.

 The Detroit union on Friday said nearly 9,000 UAW autoworkers at Ford's Kentucky Truck Plant could strike at 12:01 a.m. on Feb.
 23 if local contract issues remain.
-The plant — Ford's largest in terms of employment and revenue — produces Ford Super Duty pickups as well as the Ford Expedition and the Lincoln Navigator SUVs.
+The plant — Ford's largest in terms of employment and revenue — produces Ford Super Duty pickups as well as Ford Expeditions and Lincoln Navigator SUVs.

-Local contracts differ from the national agreements that the union ratified late last year with Ford, General Motors and Chrysler parent Stellantis.
+Local contracts differ from the national agreements that the union ratified in late 2023 with Ford, General Motors and Chrysler parent Stellantis.
 They deal with plant-specific issues and can many times go unresolved for months, if not years, after the national deals are ratified.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.